obi-wan-shinobi/obi-wan-shinobi.github.io/_pages/about.md

 These interests drive my curiosity at the intersection of artificial intelligence and scientific disciplines.

+I am also interested in film analysis, literature analysis, and a fascination for cultural linguistics.
+To that end, I am also interested in unraveling the intricate connections between narratives, human expression, and cultural dynamics using Natural Language Processing and and computer vision.

 I have experience applying deep learning to astrophysics and am eager to explore more efficient ways to harness these algorithms for scientific advancement.
 I'm equally drawn to computational physics and simulations,